Myndex/SAPC-APCA/documentation/independent-review.md

 # APC<span class="flipH">A</span> Reviewed

 ## _Independent Peer Reviews of APCA and<br>Third Party Comparisons vs WCAG&nbsp;2_
-There are several independent researchers evaluating APCA, and additional third party comparitive reviews that include demonstrations of the functional superiority to existing methods.
+There are several independent researchers evaluating APCA, and additional third party comparative reviews that include demonstrations of the functional superiority to existing methods.
 The first few listed below are technical reviews by peers evaluating the APCA math and methods, including journal published peer reviewed papers.
 Some in comparison to WCAG&nbsp;2 contrast methods and guidelines.

 APCA has been developed in the open for open peer review and discussion, and the reviews listed below were performed independently, the majority were completed without consulting the APCA developers.